A GDPR Website Checklist

 3) Find the latest and best tools that help you implement privacy by design and default, that are in your budget.

 What does point 3 mean exactly?
 Find tools, like TRUENDO, that are designed to make you follow the principals of the GDPR.
 The tools should not cost your business an arm and a leg.
-This principal also requires you to the initiative to find the best products that will help you reach GDPR compliance.
+This principal also requires you to take the initiative, to find the best products that will help you reach GDPR compliance.

 8. Collect Consent for Cookies and Tracking Tools